The Fellow Artists’ Network of the RSA invites you to the second FAN Film Night.

 Following the success of last year’s film night, we once again present short films by RSA Fellows.
 These are very varied including animation, drama, and documentary.
 This year the programme includes:

-Indians in the Trenches: an impressionistic documentary based on the writings of Indians who fought in WW1.
-Directed by Jay Singh-Sohal.
+INDIANS IN THE TRENCHES — On the Western Front — An impressionistic documentary based on the writings of Indians who fought in WW1.
+Directed by Jay Singh-Sohal, army reservist.

 Full programme available on our website: www.fellowartistsnetwork.org.uk